The Jacquet-Langlands correspondence, Eisenstein congruences, and integral L-values in weight 2: Quaternionic modular forms

 We consider the space of (weight 2, or weight 0, depending on convention) quaternionic modular forms on $\calO$ defined by

 a complex vector space of dimension $h(\calO)$.
 To work adelically, we will typically view $\phi \in M(\calO)$ as a function on $\hat B^\times$ which is left invariant by $B^\times$ and right invariant by $\hat \calO^\times$.
-For simplicity, we will work with the subspace of forms with trivial central character:
+For simplicity, we will work with the subspace of forms with trivial central character:\footnote{In the published version, we incorrectly wrote $\calM$ as the space of forms which are constant on the center, rather than invariant.
+That space is rather the span of $M(\calO, 1)$ together with forms in $M(\calO)$ which vanish on $x=1$.
+This correction is what forces the additional hypothesis of $p \nmid h_F$ in \cref{thm1}.}